openstack/taskflow/doc/source/engines.rst

   away from (and this is likely a mindset change for programmers used to the imperative model).
-We have worked to make this less of a concern by creating and encouraging the usage of :doc:`persistence <persistence>`, to help make it possible to have some level of provided state transfer mechanism.
+We have worked to make this less of a concern by creating and encouraging the usage of :doc:`persistence <persistence>`, to help make it possible to have state and tranfer that state via a argument input and output mechanism.
-* Depending on how much imperative code exists (and state inside that code) there can be *significant* rework of that code and converting or refactoring it to these new concepts.
-We have tried to help here by allowing you to have tasks that internally use regular python code (and internally can be written in an imperative style) as well as by providing examples and these developer docs; helping this process be as seamless as possible.
+* Depending on how much imperative code exists (and state inside that code) there *may* be *significant* rework of that code and converting or refactoring it to these new concepts.
+We have tried to help here by allowing you to have tasks that internally use regular python code (and internally can be written in an imperative style) as well as by providing :doc:`examples <examples>` that show how to use these concepts.
 * Another one of the downsides of decoupling the *what* from the *how*  is that it may become harder to use traditional techniques to debug failures (especially if remote workers are involved).
 We try to help here by making it